 Our Research

-Targoff Laboratory in the Pediatric Cardiology Division at Columbia University Medical Center focuses on leveraging novel zebrafish models of cardiac development and regeneration to facilitate therapeutic interventions for patients with congenital heart defects and/or myocardial disease.
+Targoff Laboratory in the Division of Pediatric Cardiology at Columbia University focuses on leveraging novel zebrafish models of cardiac development and regeneration to facilitate therapeutic interventions for patients with congenital heart defects and/or myocardial disease.

 Our current projects include: